 Using a network of cloud acceleration hubs, which actively probe all public internet IP prefixes, it is possible to simulate user traffic and create a dynamic topology of the internet.
 These hubs calculate the best-possible path for transfering data and information.

 At Expereo, we achieve global reach by maintaining 20 strategically-located cloud acceleration hubs, with plans to expand further in 2019.
 We’ve developed an internal routing intelligence system called Cloud Acceleration which operates the umbrella of our network architecture.
-Additionally, the software engine of this technology (known as XCA Edge) can be provided as a standalone, external product to optimise the customer's own data center connectivity.
+Additionally, the software engine of this technology can be provided as a standalone, external product to optimise the customer's own data center connectivity.

 To make an analogy between basic internet and intelligent routing decisions, it's a bit like a static map versus GPS in your car.
 GPS supplies detailed traffic information to work around any roadblock en-route, sometimes shaving hours off your journey.